Aslam-Siddiki/Python-Mini-Project/README.md

 <b> 🔐 2.
 Random Password Generator </b>
 <br>
-A secure password generator where:
+-A secure password generator where:
 <br>
 - The user chooses the desired password length.
 <br>